cb-42/AnNOTEator/README.md

 To learn more about the technical details of this project, please visit our [blog post]. **Attach link later**

+# Software
+Our requirements.txt file has a list of the Python library dependencies needed to run our Python scripts and Jupyter notebooks.
+Due to differing version dependencies in the model training and audio inference portions of the workflow, two environments are recommended.

+A Docker image for audio input processing for inference can be acquired from the project [Docker Hub repository](https://hub.docker.com/r/cbrown42/annoteators_project).

+Note that
+- if you wish to use the Python `Spleeter` library for audio data preparation there are additional dependencies, such as `ffmpeg`, as noted [here](https://pypi.org/project/spleeter/).
+- if you wish to get the pdf output from the pipline, [Musescore software](https://musescore.org/en/download) is required to be installed beforehand

 # How does this work?

 <img src="img/Flow_diagram.jpg" alt="Annoteators Flow Diagram" width="740">

 For a more detailed explanation of each step, please visit our [blog post]. **Attach link later**

+# Preparing audio input
+The pipeline accept either local audio file (in various audio formats that supported by ffmpeg) or a Youtube link to the music video of your choice.
+Please note that...

+- The pipeline expect a song that has drum part.
+- Higher audio input quality yields higher output quality.
+- Highly recommend using the original version of the song as an input to ensure noiseless signals and a clean signal.
+Other versions (e.g live performance) is not recommened

 # Getting Started